microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 * Undoing a change that is out of the collaboration window.

-While this is a lot of factors to consider, there really are only two central questions to consider:
+While this is a lot of factors to consider, there really are only three central questions to consider:
 1. What possible undo semantics could we and should we support?
+2. How do we compute the concrete effect of an undo?
-2. How abstract or concrete should the representation of undo change be at the time of broadcast by the issuing client?
+3. How abstract or concrete should the representation of undo change be over the wire?

 ## Undo Semantics